Welcome to Cloud Nine’s Little Mac amiibo training guide! To start off, thank you for taking the time to visit: your support is very much appreciated.

 Section 1: Amiibo Overview / Pros & Cons

-Little Mac’s poor recovery is his only setback, but even then, it isn’t nearly as problematic as you might think.
+Little Mac’s poor recovery is his only true setback, but even then, it isn’t nearly as problematic as you might think.
 Most trainers maximize their Little Mac’s defense stat, and because he hits so hard, his opponents generally won’t have time to knock him off-stage.

 Section 2: Recommended Equipment

 For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.